 - Bring – and take – all of your normally scheduled medications unless otherwise directed by your doctor or the staff at Sleep Insights

 - Notify us of any special needs prior to your arrival.
 If you are supervising a child or older patient who is having a sleep test, we have rooms equipped with an additional bed.
 Please let us know in advance if you need special accommodations.

-- Neither smoking nor alcohol is allowed in the building or on the premises at any time
+- Smoking, vaping, and alcohol are not allowed in the building or on the premises at any time

 - Failure to show up for your scheduled procedure will result in a $100.00 no-show charge